COOKIES

 Suitability:

-The course will also benefit students who are hoping to apply to university to study nursing, medicine, pharmacy, clinical psychology, social work, etc. since you will be able to talk about your knowledge at interview if relevant.
+The course will also benefit students of nursing, medicine, pharmacy, clinical psychology, social work, etc.

 Important statement